Are you worried about data privacy & security compliances when it comes to your invaluable data? Why don’t you use

-CRC32 is a hashing algorithm that is particularly used in industrial networks, where real cryptographic hashes are a considerable choice.
+CRC32 is a algorithm that is particularly used in industrial networks, where real cryptographic hashes are a considerable choice.

 Secure Hashing Algorithm or SHA is a family of hash functions which defines three algorithms namely SHA-1, SHA-2 and SHA-3.

 It is a 192-bit-sized cryptographic hashing algorithm which usually truncates its output to form 160-bit and 128-bit hash functions.

-- Whether it is about storing passwords or in computer graphics using hash-codes, hashing is the ultimate solution.
+- Whether it is about storing passwords or in computer graphics using hash-codes, it is the ultimate solution.